BestTimesToVisit.com Logo

 food

-Immerse yourself in the vibrant chaos of Funchal's bustling farmers' market, a sensory explosion of exotic fruits, fragrant flowers, and fresh seafood.
-Sample the unique Monstera deliciosa fruit, and don't be afraid to haggle for the best price on local handicrafts.
-Arrive early on a weekday morning for the most authentic atmosphere.
+Immerse yourself in the vibrant chaos of Funchal's Farmers' Market, a sensory explosion of exotic fruits, fragrant flowers, and fresh fish.
+Engage with local vendors, sample the unique 'anona' fruit, and marvel at the colorful displays.
+Visit on a weekday morning for the most authentic experience, before the weekend rush.

 Exploring the Painted Streets of Santana